-See more of San Francisco - book and travel by 31 December, 2013 and receive a 2-day pass for the price of 1-day!
+See twice the sights--book and travel before 31 March 2014 and enjoy a 2-day pass for the price of 1-day!
+BOOK NOW!

 This hop-on-hop-off tour is taken on the most modern, comfortable and environmentally friendly double-decker buses in the city and stops at all of the major attractions, including the towering Golden Gate Bridge, bustling Fisherman's Wharf, colorful Haight Ashbury and the lively neighborhoods of Chinatown and North Beach.

 - Hop-on hop-off tour of San Francisco with live narration

 - Air-conditioned double-decker bus with open or glass top

 - Stops at numerous San Francisco attractions including, Chinatown, Golden Gate Bridge, Haight and Ashbury, Lombard Street and Fisherman's Wharf

 - All buses feature free wi-fi onboard

 - Professional driver